goblinhack/c-plus-plus-examples/README.md

 <pre>

 # create account1 and try to deposit into it
-new cash BankAccount(0x7ffee1db96b0, cash $0)
+new cash BankAccount(0x7ffee90ca6b0, cash $0)
-deposit cash called BankAccount(0x7ffee1db96b0, cash $100)
+deposit cash called BankAccount(0x7ffee90ca6b0, cash $100)
-BankAccount(0x7ffee1db96b0, cash $100)
+BankAccount(0x7ffee90ca6b0, cash $100)
-# account1 deposit succeeded!
+# SUCCESS: account1 deposit succeeded!
-delete account BankAccount(0x7ffee1db96b0, cash $100)
+delete account BankAccount(0x7ffee90ca6b0, cash $100)

 # create locked account2 and try to deposit into it; this should fail
-new cash BankAccount(0x7ffee1db9670, cash $0)
+new cash BankAccount(0x7ffee90ca670, cash $0)
-delete account BankAccount(0x7ffee1db9670, cash $0)
+delete account BankAccount(0x7ffee90ca670, cash $0)
-# account2 deposit failed!: tried to write to a locked (const) account
+# FAILED: account2 deposit failed!: tried to write to a locked (const) account

 # create locked account3 and try to deposit into it; this should fail
-new cash BankAccount(0x7ffee1db9630, cash $0)
+new cash BankAccount(0x7ffee90ca630, cash $0)
-delete account BankAccount(0x7ffee1db9630, cash $0)
+delete account BankAccount(0x7ffee90ca630, cash $0)
-# account3 deposit failed!: tried to write to a locked (const) account
+# FAILED: account3 deposit failed!: tried to write to a locked (const) account
 </pre>
 How to use std::unique_ptr
 ==========================